 Practice sequencing by using movements to help reinforce the skill.
 Using a series of actions and movements, students learn the sequence of events.
 For example, have them create a pattern using the following actions: clap, clap, foot stomp, foot stomp, clap, clap, arm wiggle, arm wiggle.
 Have them continue the pattern by paying careful attention to the sequence of the movements.
 You can also leave out a motion and ask them to fill in what is missing.
 They will be paying careful attention to the movements and burning energy at the same time.

 Other movement activities can include turning on music and letting students dance or play music freeze where they must stop as soon as the music stops playing.
-What are some of your favorite ways to take the wiggles during the holiday season?
+What are some of your favorite ways to take the wiggles during the holiday season (and beyond!)?
 Leave a comment below and share your ideas with us.
 We would love to know what works for you!